Key Facts

 What does low glycemic index mean?

 Glycemic index is a term used to describe how a food affects blood sugar.
 The higher a food raises blood sugar, the higher the glycemic index.
 High–fiber carbs have a lower glycemic index than sugary or refined carbs.
-Combining a carbohydrate food with another food can lower the glycemic index because it allows your body to absorb the carbohydrate more slowly.
+Combining a carbohydrate food with another food (such as a protein) can lower the glycemic index because it allows your body to absorb the carbohydrate more slowly.
 For example, if you have a cupcake immediately after a meal it will not raise your blood sugar as high as it would if you ate the cupcake on its own an hour or two after a meal.

 What fruits and vegetables have a low glycemic index?